LuisAlva1987/American_Hospital_Association_Survey/README.md

 American Hospital Association (AHA) is a national organization that represents hospitals and their patients, and acts as a source of information on health care issues and trends.
 Each year AHA produces the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey.
 The intent of the HCAHPS initiative is to provide a standardized survey instrument for measuring patients’ perspectives on hospital care in order to create incentives for hospitals to improve their quality of care.
 The purpose of this analysis is to analyze the results for the last 9 years aiming to answer the following questions:

-1. Have hospitals' HCAHPS scores improved over the past 9 years?
+1. What areas measured received the worst and best results in the lastest released survey nationally?
-2. What areas measured received the worst results in the lastest released survey?
-What areas received the best results?
+2. Have hospitals' HCAHPS scores improved over the past 9 years?
 3. Are there any specific areas where hospitals have made more progress than others?
 4. Are there any major areas of opportunity remaining?
 5. What recommendations can you make to hospitals to help them further improve the patient experience?